Skip to content

 No one can argue over how rich and profound Egyptian history is.
-But many limits that history to the great ancient Egyptian civilisation without giving as much regard to the Egypts that came after.
-As it turns out, all the periods that followed ancient Egypt were just as significant and left huge hallmarks that shaped the diversity of this country, even though they were not fairly emphasised.
+But many limit that history to the great ancient Egyptian civilisation without giving as much regard to the Egypts that came after.
+As it turns out, all the periods that followed ancient Egypt were just as significant and left huge hallmarks that shaped the diversity of this country, even though they were not relatively emphasised.

 1798: The Start of Everything